War and Peace: A Christian Perspective on Global Conflict

 Day 5

 After continuing our “War and Peace” conference theme, you will have the opportunity to spend the afternoon shopping in Hiroshima, enjoying the unique shops of the famous Hondori Central Shopping District.
 The 577-meter-long arcade links Peace Memorial Park with the central area.
 You will enjoy a wide variety of shops and boutiques.
 Hondori is also the home of one of Japan’s 76 Tower Record Stores, a former US-based music store that somehow has survived in Japan.
 Who knew?
+On this day, you will also participate in Global Next’s journalism project.
+Prepare to meet the locals!

 Day 6